igordejanovic/parglare/docs/grammar_language.md

 ```

 For rule `some_rule` action with the name `myaction` will be searched in the
-`actions` dict or [built-in actions](#built-in-actions) provided by the
+`<grammar>_actions.py` module, `actions` dict or [built-in
+actions](#built-in-actions) provided by the `parglare.actions` module.
+This is
-`parglare.actions` module.
-This is helpful if you have some common action that
+helpful if you have some common action that can be used for multiple rules in
-can be used for multiple rules in your grammar.
-Also this can be used to specify
+your grammar.
+Also this can be used to specify built-in action to be used for a
-built-in action to be used for a rule directly in the grammar.
+rule directly in the grammar.

 ## Grammar comments